Childhood Cancer Changed Our Lives

 The MRI took over 3 hours.
 The standard time frame is 45 minutes.
 I sat in the waiting room alone, something I’m not ready to write about yet – but maybe one day I will explain.
-Nobody had come to see me so in true TV style form I figured a team of doctors were busy trying to resuscitate my child.

-Nope, a team of doctors – including the specialist I spoke to – walked past the waiting room eventually like they were on a mission.
+Then, a team of doctors – including the specialist I spoke to – walked past the waiting room eventually like they were on a mission.
 I knew it was for my son.
 Maybe he’s dead, maybe they called a meeting for damage control.
 When will they come and get me?

 Eventually, I saw her, the specialist.
 She told me I have to come upstairs and have a talk with her.
 He’s dead, she’s going to tell me he is dead.
 “It’s ok, Ryans fine.
 He will wake up soon” she explained…Thank god.
 He is alive.

 The next step was to do biopsies.
-These were horrible, each one worse than the next until they finally figured out a tumour diagnosis.
+These were horrible, each one worse than the next until they finally figured out a tumor diagnosis.
 Juvenile Xanthogranuloma was the closest possible resemblance to what is inside my head – but with slight differentiations to cases before him.
 Normally JXG occurs on the outside of the skin.

 Ryan has since been through Chemotherapy and all the sickness that comes with it.
 He has been through moments where I thought I might lose him, but I have seen others go through worse.
 I’m very lucky to have him.